 For years, the Bose QuietComfort 15s were our go-to noise-cancelling headphones, winning our Award for the category four times in a row.
 For a while we wondered if anything could ever beat them.
 Then came their successor.

 The QuietComfort 25s, launched back in 2014, are an improvement in every way.
 Whether it's design, aesthetics, performance or noise cancellation, Bose has built on every aspect that we loved in the Bose QC15 headphones and made it even better.

 Noise cancellation is a good place to start and we’re pleased to say it works really well.
 Astonishingly well, actually.
 The old QC15s were already great in this department, at times giving the impression of actively pushing silence into your head, yet the QC25s take it further.

 Office hubbub is dramatically reduced.
 The hum of air conditioning is eradicated.
 Voices aren’t erased entirely, but we’ll challenge anyone to pick out any part of a conversation while music is playing at an enjoyable level.

 As with every pair of noise-cancelling headphones we’ve tried, the effect is more powerful when it comes to deeper, consistent sounds: so no longer will you have to crank up the sound (and risk tinnitus) on a flight, for example.

 When used as they should be, the QC25s offer a well-balanced presentation, without ever leaning towards any part of the frequency range.

-This means the low-end doesn't have the weight of the Beats Studios or PSB M4U 2s, but what it lacks in muscle it makes up for in agility and precision.
+This means the low-end doesn't have the weight of the Beats Studio headphones or PSB M4U 2s, but what it lacks in muscle it makes up for in agility and precision.